-10.1 Senior management who cease to hold office or be employed by the Council will receive payments calculated using the same principles as any other employee, based on entitlement within their contract of employment, their general terms and conditions and existing policies.
+10.1 Senior management who cease to hold office or be employed by the Council will receive payments calculated using the same principles as any other

-- 10.2 Any termination or severance payment we make to any of our employees (in the interests of efficiency of the service or on grounds of redundancy) will be made in accordance with the statutory terms under the Local Government Pension Scheme (LGPS) or the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006, as applicable and will be subject to The Restriction of Public Sector Exit Payments Regulations 2020. - 10.3 Statements of policy on the exercise of discretions within the LGPS and the Discretionary Compensation Regulations do not amount to any contractual commitment to individual employees on future severance payments. - 10.4 Termination payments made to staff will be capped at £95,000.
+- employee, based on entitlement within their contract of employment, their general terms and conditions and existing policies. - 10.2 Any termination or severance payment we make to any of our employees (in the interests of efficiency of the service or on grounds of redundancy) will be made in accordance with the statutory terms under the Local Government Pension Scheme (LGPS) or the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006, as applicable. - 10.3 Statements of policy on the exercise of discretions within the LGPS and the Discretionary Compensation Regulations do not amount to any contractual commitment to individual employees on future severance payments. - 10.4 Termination payments made to staff will be capped at £95,000.
 This figure will include all payments associated with the termination such as payments relating to pension augmentation and pension strain, redundancy payments and severance payments.
 (See section 12.5).